rhysd/tweet-app/README.md

   Default value is `true`.
 When this value is set to `true`, a tool bar menu in window is hidden automatically.
 Typing <kbd>Alt</kbd> reveals the menu temporarily.
 When this value is set to `false`, a tool bar menu is always shown in window.
+- `window.visible_on_all_workspaces` (`Boolean`): If this value is set to `true`, the application window appears in every workspace rather than sticking the workspace the window was opened at first.
+Default value is `false`.

 ### Configuration Example